-Upon the approval of this CEMMP and in collaboration with the CLC, BW Gold will collect current socioeconomic data in alignment with the indicators described in Table 10.1-1 of this plan.
-This will provide a baseline of data that can be used to track changes within the socio-economic setting and to understand effects of the Project to communities anticipated to be affected by the Project.
+Upon the approval of this CEMMP and in collaboration with the CLC, BW Gold will collect current socioeconomic data that aligns with the indicators described in Table 10.1-1 of this plan.
+This will provide a baseline of data that can be used to track changes within the socio-economic setting and to understand any Project effects on communities anticipated to be affected by the Project.
 The baseline indicators may include relevant data from the Application/EIS (New Gold 2015) as well as new or updated information (including inputs from CLC members), where available.